 Designated funds are funds which are available for use at the discretion of the Directors in the furtherance of the general objectives of the company.
-The directors can designate part or all of the unrestricted funds for specific purpose.
-These designations have administrative purpose only and do not legally restrict the Boards discretion on how to apply the fund.
+The Directors can designate part or all of the unrestricted funds for specific purpose.
+These designations have administrative purpose only, and do not legally restrict the board discretion to apply that fund.